Running Total Chart

 This opens the same Visualization Recommender available for creating a new Dashboard.
 (See Create a New Dashboard.)

-1. Press the ‘Select Chart Style’ button auto chart type.
+1. Press the ‘Select Chart Style’ button Select Chart Style.
 Choose a desired style.
-Press the ‘Apply’ button submit.
+Press the ‘Apply’ button Apply.

 2. From the ‘Dimensions’ folder of the Data Source panel, drag a desired dimension to the ‘X’ or ‘Y’ region.